Differentiable stratified groupoids and a de Rham theorem for inertia spaces: Differentiable stratified spaces

 In the following we provide a generalization of the definition of a stratification by Mather \cite{MatherStratMap} to the case of a locally Hausdorff space; cf.~also \cite[Sec.~1.2]{PflaumBook}.

-\begin{definition} Let $X$ be a locally Hausdorff topological space.
+\begin{definition} Let $X$ be a paracompact separable and locally Hausdorff topological space.
 A \emph{stratification} of $X$ is an assignment to each $x \in X$ of a germ $\mathcal{S}_x$ of subsets of $X$ at $x$ such that for each $x \in X$ there is a Hausdorff neighborhood $U$ of $x$ in $X$ and a decomposition $\mathcal{Z}$ of $U$ with the property that for each $y \in U$ the germ $\mathcal{S}_y$ is equal to the germ at $y$ of the piece of $\mathcal{Z}$ containing $y$.
 The set $X$ along with the stratification $\mathcal{S}$ is called a \emph{stratified space}.
-If, moreover, $X$ is a differentiable space, and for each $x \in X$, the germ $\mathcal{S}_x$ is that of a smooth submanifold of $X$, then we say $X$ is a \emph{differentiable stratified space}.
+If, moreover, $X$ is a differentiable space, and for each $x \in X$, the germ $\mathcal{S}_x$ is that of a smooth submanifold of $X$ as defined in the previous section, then we say $X$ is a \emph{differentiable stratified space}.

 A continuous function $f\co (X, \mathcal{S})\to (Y,\mathcal{R})$ is a \emph{morphism of stratified spaces} if, for each $x \in X$ with $f(x) = y$, there are open Hausdorff neighborhoods $U$ of $x$ and $V$ of $y$ with $U \subset f^{-1}(V)$ and decompositions of $U$ and $V$ inducing their respective stratifications such that for every $z \in U$ contained in the piece $S$ of $U$, there is an open neighborhood $O$ of $z$ in $U$ such that $f_{|S\cap O}$ maps into the piece of $V$ containing $f(z)$.